 Nominations are solicited each summer, with a nomination period extending through early fall.
 Communities submit nominations describing their local volunteer activities and these nominations are reviewed by a panel of citizens representing a cross section of the state.
 Communities that are chosen each year receive signs on two of the town's borders designating the city as a Volunteer Community of the Year for that year.
 These signs are donated to each city each year by the Arkansas Highway Commission.
 In addition, the cities, and their volunteer programs are the subject of a feature article in City & Town magazine, which is published by the Arkansas Municipal League.
 Many local newspapers, television and radio stations, and other media, pick up on the news as well, and the communities do receive a lot of recognition and publicity for their work.

-The 2016 Community of the Year Recipents: Benton, Bentonville, Cherokee Village, Clarkridge, Fayetteville, Greenbrier, Heber Springs, Little Rock, Maumelle, McNeil, Mountain Home, and Van Buren.
+2016 Community of the Year Recipients: Benton, Bentonville, Cherokee Village, Clarkridge, Fayetteville, Greenbrier, Heber Springs, Little Rock, Maumelle, McNeil, Mountain Home, and Van Buren.